PCB Solder Mask

 A solder mask is a protective layer for PCB boards.
 But the pads for components assembling on the circuit boards cannot be covered with solder mask ink.
 These pads part should avoid applying the solder mask.

 Solder mask Expansion – the value applied to the initial pad/via shape to obtain the final form on the solder mask layer.
-Please enter a positive value to expand the initial pad/via shape, enter a negative value to contract it.
+Please enter a positive value to expand the initial pad/via shape; enter a negative value to contract it.
 It is the extended distance between SMT pads and the solder mask layer.
-In the production of a printed circuit board, there should be some space for pads on the solder mask layer, which avoids overlapping the solder mask layer and pads.
-With PCB designs, you need to make sure that the solder mask is never on top of SMD pads.
+In producing a printed circuit board, there should be some space for pads on the solder mask layer, which avoids overlapping the solder mask layer and pads.
+With PCB designs, you need to ensure that the solder mask is never on top of SMD pads.
 The solder mask expansion standard is 4mil.

 In practice, things never align perfectly.
-The actual holes punched in the solder mask may be slightly less than what you specified (“shrinkage”), and the holes are always be placed in a slightly different location than what you specified (“movement”).
+The actual holes punched in the solder mask may be slightly less than what you specified (“shrinkage”), and the holes are always be placed in a slightly different location than what you selected (“movement”).
 Suppose the solder mask expansion is too small.
-In that case, these misalignments cause the solder mask to partially or completely overlap SMT pads and through-hole pads, perhaps causing the uneven placement of the components on the board.
-If the pads are covered with the solder mask, the SMT part will be disconnected from the pads.
+In that case, these misalignments cause the solder mask to partially or entirely overlap SMT pads and through-hole pads, perhaps causing the uneven placement of the components on the board.
+If the pads are covered with the solder mask, the SMT part will be disconnected.
 If the solder mask expansion is too significant, it won’t prevent neighboring pads from bridging during soldering.

 10. How to Test PCB Solder Mask?

 We know that solder mask is widely used on printed circuit boards.
 After the solder mask process, sometimes you need to inspect whether there is any problem with solder resistance.